 Treatment of ARF consists of anti-inflammatory therapy, antibiotic therapy, and heart failure management [2,3].
-There is no therapy that slows progression of valvular damage in the setting of ARF.

-The three major goals of treatment are:
+Goals of treatment — The four major goals of treatment are:

-●Symptomatic relief of acute disease manifestations
+●Symptomatic relief of acute disease manifestations (eg, arthritis)

 - RAMMELKAMP CH Jr, STOLZER BL.
 The latent period before the onset of acute rheumatic fever.
 Yale J Biol Med 1961; 34:386.